adamjladine/captainmeta4/letters/parking.md

 # Parking "Ticket"

-*Names have been redacted to protect the stupid.*
+*This is an actual exchange that I had with a private parking company.
+The conversation takes place from 11 August 2018 to 18 August 2018.
+Names have been redacted to protect the stupid.*

 ---